aleksandr-kiliushin/learning/summaries/testing-javascript-applications/index.md

 My favourite tool is Percy, which has integration with Cypress.
 Check its docs, `npm install --save-dev @percy/cypress` and write your visual regression tests.

-## Part 3: Business impact
+## Part 3: BUSINESS IMPACT

-### Section 12.
-Continious integration and continious delivery
+### SECTION 12.
+CONTINIOUS INTEGRATION AND CONTINIOUS DELIVERY

 When developers write code in their own branch for a long time without integration their work with others' work, the consequences are bad.
 The main branch, the code upon which they building their branch might have already changed.